yiranwu0/HFM_PyTorch/README.md

 # HFM_PyTorch
 An alternate version of HFM code with PyTorch.
+Right now only utilities and Cylinder2D_flower.py are presented.

 Original Repository is [Hidden Fluid Mechanics](https://github.com/maziarraissi/HFM).